rust-in-blockchain/rust-in-blockchain/CONTRIBUTING.md

 ## Contribute to the Website

-This website is built by Hugo and hosted on GitHub.
+[RiB website](https://rustinblockchain.org) is built by Hugo and hosted on GitHub.

 Open an issue and provide your suggestions.
 Help us to improve it and make it better.